wille/review-app-action/README.md

           deployment_id: ${{ steps.create_deployment.outputs.deployment_id }}
           env_url: ${{ steps.deploy.outputs.review_app_url }}
 ```

 > [!NOTE]
+> This action is not supported in `push` workflows.
+Review App Operator is designed to only target pull requests and not branches.

+> [!NOTE]
 > The `review_app_name` and `review_app_namespace` must match the `metadata.name` and `metadata.namespace` of the `ReviewApp` resource in Kubernetes.